 Panel metal roofs also don’t perform as well as standing seam roofs because the metal panels aren’t allowed to expand and contract.
 Generally, you can expect 20-30 years from a screw-down panel metal roof.

 Screw-down panel metal roofs also don’t look as clean, modern, or nice as standing seam metal roofs.
-So, while installing a standing seam metal roof may cost you a bit more, it’s the better way to go if you can afford it.
+While installing a standing seam metal roof may cost you a bit more, it’s better if you can afford it.

 Why Choose A Metal Roof?